 No other British officer gathered battlefield intelligence through caveman methods long abandoned by genuine military attachés.
 The whole operation though brilliant was foolhardy.
-No agents who sold their souls for envelopes crammed with money, but secret favours for powerful though frightened men, all run by two former paras still wearing combat greens.
-One masqueraded as the Defence Attaché at the embassy in Saigon over five-hundred miles south; the other, a reserve officer trained as a forward air controller, a former sapper who spoke fluent Vietnamese and filed a side copy of his after-action reports to Saigon for the desk of the American Commander in Chief.
+No agents who sold their souls for envelopes crammed with money, instead secret favours for powerful though frightened men, and all run by two former paras still wearing combat greens.
+One masqueraded as the Defence Attaché at the embassy in Saigon over five-hundred miles south; the other played fake diplomat, a reserve officer trained as a forward air controller, a former para’ sapper who spoke fluent Vietnamese and filed a side copy of his after-action reports to Saigon for the desk of the American Commander in Chief.

 A forceful shape formed a few yards off, tall and broad shouldered, camouflage hat rammed low over a dark face, one hand nursing a rifle, the other pulling a cigarette pack from his combat jacket.
 Sergeant Major Tu looked up as his leader approached from the increasingly wet mist.

-Colonel Binh slowed, offered him a cigarette, then crouched, listening to another burst of enemy radio chatter: mahogany hands cupped while Tu leaned forward with a tin lighter; thin smoke signalled success as their hands parted.
-When the colonel straightened, a low whistle like a bird song came faintly from the wet twilight.
-Near the tree line, a wiry soldier scrambled from a hole and vigorously waved his shovel.
+Colonel Binh slowed, offered him a cigarette then crouched, listening to another burst of enemy radio chatter: mahogany hands cupped while Tu leaned forward with a tin lighter, thin smoke signalled success as their hands parted.
+When the colonel straightened, a low whistle like a bird song came faintly from the foggy twilight.
+Among the pines, a wiry soldier scrambled from a hole and vigorously waved his shovel.

 The colonel's thoughtful face contemplated the weather as smoke fled his nostrils when the cigarette paused on its journey from his disciplined mouth.
 Private Ky was the battalion tracker and knew these mountains better than most.
 There was urgency about his signal that warned their time was rationed.

-The colonel suddenly noticed Bowman's unusual gloom, he consoled, ' Don't fret, Andy, we won’t have to walk home; but we’d better find out what Ky wants. '
+The colonel noticed Bowman's odd gloom and consoled, ' Don't fret, Andy, we won’t have to walk home; but we’d better find out what Ky wants. '

-' Hope so, Binh.
-Though let’s make it quick.
+' Let’s hope so, Binh.
 Otherwise my women could spend the next hundred years trying to make the British Foreign Office admit they mislaid a diplomat somewhere on the Ho Chi Minh Trails. '

 ' Ky looks excited. '

-' Not like him, ' granted the colonel, ' though we won't find much booty out in these wilds.
+' Not like him, ' granted the colonel, ' though we won't find much booty among these wilds.
 The paths are too poor and the mountains too high. '

-‘ Only that up here, Andy, we’re thirty kilometres from the nearest road, ’ replied the colonel.
+‘ Up here, Andy, we’re about thirty kilometres from the nearest road, ’ said the colonel.

-Apart from the latest intercept, other alarming intelligence reports had been supported by an enemy rallier who revealed another new headquarters – 70B Front – commanded more than sixty thousand troops ready to defend the Ho Chi Minh Trails.
-Backed by artillery and tanks, five North Vietnamese divisions lay in wait among the jungled hills.
-South Vietnam’s elite troops, busy disrupting the enemy supply bases a hundred kilometres north, risked swift encirclement followed by destruction.
+Apart from the latest intercept, other alarming intelligence reports had been confirmed by an enemy rallier who revealed that another new headquarters – 70B Front – commanded more than sixty thousand troops ready to defend the Ho Chi Minh Trails.
+Backed by artillery and tanks, now five North Vietnamese divisions lay in wait among the jungled hills eighty kilometres further north.
+More enemy divisions were coming from the south to close a huge trap.
+South Vietnam’s elite troops, busy disrupting the enemy supply bases, risked swift encirclement followed by destruction.
 North Vietnam’s army invariably marched along skilfully hidden supply lines.
-Finding enough ammunition for more divisions buried among these fogbound valleys would resolve whether the intercept exposed realty or rumour – whether another massive counter-attack lay in wait south of the enemy base areas.
+Finding enough ammunition for whole divisions buried under the fogbound valley could solve whether the intercept and the informant exposed reality or spread rumour.

 ' Tank rounds, Dai-Ta,' reported the soldier, staring up at them, puzzlement and worry flickering over his sharp lined face.